Students

 People take many paths into careers in computing and tech.
 Ask around at a high-tech company and you’ll hear about all kinds of levels of education.
 There are all kinds of college programs, from bachelor’s degrees to Ph.D.s, and a vast array of prior internships and jobs.
 But there are some choices you can make for your undergraduate degree that can position you for success.

-Break Through Tech DC’s academic partners are George Mason University (Mason) and the University of Maryland, College Park (UMD).
-Break Through Tech DC’s programming, which supplements technical education at both Mason and UMD, is open to women (cis and trans) and nonbinary individuals with the goal of increasing gender diversity in tech.
+Break Through Tech DC’s academic partner is the University of Maryland, College Park (UMD).
+Break Through Tech DC’s programming, which supplements technical education at UMD, is open to women and nonbinary individuals with the goal of increasing gender diversity in tech.

-Curious which academic programs might be an option for you?
+Curious about which academic programs might be an option for you?

 Take the next step

-Explore our Break Through Tech DC programs at Mason and UMD to see where you will get your start in tech.
+Explore our Break Through Tech DC programs at UMD to see where you will get your start in tech.

 Find a Program